Teen CARE Administration

 Brandy West-Bey, MA

 Brandy graduated from Eastern Kentucky University with a bachelor’s in Criminal Justice.
-She is currently completing her master’s degree in marriage and family therapy, with an emphasis in military family therapy.
+She completed her master’s degree in marriage and family therapy, with an emphasis in military family therapy in 2018.
 Previously, Brandy served as a logistics officer in the United States Army.
 Click to see more

 Brandy enjoys reaching the military population through her work and working with families and youth affected by substance use.
 In her free time, she enjoys spending time with her husband and kids and laying on the beach reading a good book.